orangesaft/neurotech/README.md

 ---

 ## Unique Aspects of This Project

-- **No use of FSL**: The original study used FSL for data preprocessing; this project entirely bypassed it.
-- **XGBoost for Neuroimaging**: Instead of using convolutional neural networks (CNNs) or more typical neuroimaging-specific methods, XGBoost was applied, an uncommon but interpretable choice for structural prediction.
+- **XGBoost for Neuroimaging**: Instead of using typical neuroimaging-specific methods like FSL, XGBoost was applied, an uncommon approach for structural prediction.

 ---

 ## Results

 ### Overall Findings
-- Results align with the original research: **the relationship between AVH and brain structure is complex and no strong structural signatures were detected via MRI**.
+- Results align with the original research: **the relationship between AVH and brain structure is complex and no strong structural differences were detected in MRI scans**.
+- By reaching the same conclusion through a different methodological approach, this project further reinforces the findings of the original study, highlighting the complexity of human brain and schizophrenia.
 ---

 ### lab.py Results